 The Committee on Foreign Investment in the United States launched an evaluation of the business deal at the end of 2019 to look for a TikTok security risk to national security.
 One of the lawmakers who urged the closer look said the American government had evidence of the app sending data to China.
 A ByteDance representative denied that allegation but said the company would cooperate with the review.

 Soon after that news broke, several government agencies warned employees not to use TikTok on their work devices.
-That alert came after the Department of Defense (DoD) reportedly issued a nonclassified memo citing TikTok’s “potential security risks associated with its use.”
+That alert came after the Department of Defense (DoD) reportedly issued a non-classified memo openly discussing the TikTok security risk.

 Online security experts also wanted to scrutinize TikTok’s coding and functionality to look for possible security flaws.
 In January 2020, a team at Check Point Research found several.
 Their coverage of the security shortcomings highlighted the damage hackers could cause to a targeted person’s account.
 Most of the findings related to account manipulation.